FREE MENTAL HEALTH ASSESSMENT. start here

 Anxiety disorders are some of the most common psychiatric disorders.
 They can affect people of all ages and backgrounds and produce a diverse range of symptoms, some of which may be severe.

 If you think that you may have an anxiety disorder, it’s important to contact a mental healthcare provider for a psychiatric evaluation.
+Self-diagnosing yourself with anxiety is not recommended

 If you’re diagnosed with anxiety, your healthcare provider may prescribe medication to help you control your symptoms and suggest treatment options such as therapy.